Symmetric Assembly Puzzles are Hard, Beyond a Few Pieces: Conclusion

-Open questions include whether SAPs: are hard for simpler shapes (we conjecture SAPs containing only right triangles are still hard), are hard for non-simple target shapes with constant pieces, or are fixed-parameter tractable with respect to the number of pieces (we conjecture W[1]-hardness). \\
+Several open questions remain.
+It may be interesting to consider SAPs for special classes of shapes $P_i\in \puz$.
+We conjecture that SAPs remain hard for instances in which the shapes $P_i$ are right triangles (Conjecture~\ref{conj:TriangleNPComplete}).
+Are SAPs hard for a constant number $k=O(1)$ of pieces if the target shape is allowed to be nonsimple (a polygon with holes)?
+Are SAPs fixed-parameter tractable with respect to the number $k$ of pieces?
+(We conjecture W[1]-hardness.)

-{\bf Acknowledgements:} Many of the authors were introduced to symmetric assembly puzzles during the 30th Winter Workshop on Computational Geometry at the Bellairs Research Institute of McGill University, March 2015.
-Korman is supported in part by the ELC project (MEXT KAKENHI No. 24106008).
+\textbf{Acknowledgements:} Many of the authors were introduced to symmetric assembly puzzles during the 30th Winter Workshop on Computational Geometry at the Bellairs Research Institute of McGill University, March 2015.
+Korman was supported by MEXT KAKENHI No.~17K12635 and the NSF award CCF-1422311.
 Mitchell is supported in part by the National Science Foundation (CCF-1526406).
-Uno is supported in part by the ELC project (MEXT KAKENHI No. 15H00853).
+Van Renssen and Roeloffzen were supported by JST ERATO Grant Number JPMJER1201, Japan.
+Uno is supported in part by JSPS KAKENHI No.~17K00017 and by JST CREST Grant Number JPMJCR1402, Japan.